The Loewner-Kufarev Energy and Foliations by Weil-Petersson Quasicircles: Weak energy duality and foliation by Weil--Petersson quasicircles

-This section proves that the interfaces in Loewner evolution driven by a finite energy measure are Weil-Petersson quasicircles and produces a foliation (Corollary~\ref{cor:S_finite_foliation_WP}).
-We give first a quantitative upper bound for $\mc D_{\m D}(\arg f'_t)$ that depends only on $S_+(\rho)$ and $t$.
+This section proves that the interfaces generated by a finite energy measure are Weil--Petersson quasicircles that together form a foliation (Corollary~\ref{cor:S_finite_foliation_WP}).
+We show first that each leaf $\partial D_t$ is a Weil--Petersson quasicircle.
+For this, we need the following quantitative upper bound for $\mc D_{\m D}(\arg f'_t)$ that depends only on $S_+(\rho)$ and $t$.